Guide to the Forest Park Neighborhood in Portland, Oregon

 - Streets and Sidewalks Void of sidewalks except along Miller Road in Forest Heights.
 The streets leading to the developments can be winding and narrow.

-- Public Transportation Forest Park has four bus lines - visit the TriMet Web site.
+- Public Transportation Forest Park has four bus lines — visit the TriMet website.
 No MAX light rail or streetcar lines in Forest Park.
 Transit Score provides a 0-100 rating indicating how well an address is served by public transportation.
-Ratings range from "Rider's Paradises" to areas with limited or no nearby public transportation.
+Ratings range from “Rider’s Paradises” to areas with limited or no nearby public transportation.

-- 3Census 2010 Demographics Population: 4,129 people.
+- 3Census 2010 Demographics Population: 3,081 people.
 Area (acres): 11,961.
 Average population density: 0.35 per acre.
-Number of households: 1,711.
+Number of households: 1,611.
 Average household size: 2.41.
-Median income of household: $91,345.
-Home owners: 79%.
-Renters: 19%.
+Median income of household: $112,666.
+Homeowners: 82%.
+Renters: 18%.
 Diversity: 14.3% non-Caucasian.
-More census data about Forest Park at Portland Online.
+More census data about Forest Park at Portland Online and City Data.

 - Sex Offenders Click here for the State of Oregon Sex Offender Inquiry System.
-After agreeing to the "Conditions of Use Statement" you will be redirected to a "Enter Search Criteria" page.
-Insert a zip code in the "Zip" field and click on the "Query" button.
+After agreeing to the “Conditions of Use Statement,” you will be redirected to a “Enter Search Criteria” page.
+Insert a zip code in the “Zip” field and click on the “Query” button.
 Forest Park zip code(s): 97210, 97229, 97231.

 - 5Shopping and Services These neighborhood is void of any retail establishments but it is a short drive to a small mall (corner of SW Barnes Road and NW Miller Road) with a QFC supermarket, Starbucks, cleaners, pizza, vet, etc. Residents are about 10-15 minutes from the Northwest District as well as a larger mall just off NW Cornell Road.
 In Forest Heights (southwest of the neighborhood), the area's first commercial site is been developed at NW Miller Road and NW Mill Ridge.
 It has a grocer and Starbucks.